Epoxy Flooring in Edison, NJ

 Follow our journey on Instagram to see real floors, real projects, and real results.

-How long does an epoxy floor project take in Edison?
+How long does an epoxy floor project take?

 Most residential garages and basements take one to three days.
-Edison's older homes sometimes need extra time for moisture mitigation and surface repair.
+Older homes sometimes need extra time for moisture mitigation and surface repair.
 Commercial and industrial projects are phased around your operations and can take several days to two weeks.

 Can you coat a basement near the Dismal Swamp area?

 Usually yes, but we start with thorough moisture testing.
-Homes near the Dismal Swamp corridor in western Edison often show elevated groundwater levels.
+Homes near the Dismal Swamp corridor often show elevated groundwater levels.
 We apply vapor-mitigation primer when the numbers require it and will not coat over an active water problem.

 Do you work on Oak Tree Road businesses?